Architecture 2.0

 The idea

-Letting an agent inside the loop only works if the loop is trustworthy.
-Much of the effort here is about making design loops explicit and auditable: defining the state an agent reasons over, the actions it may take, the rejection criteria that disqualify a bad result, and the evidence that makes a claim believable.
-The synthesis lecture develops that vocabulary; the tool registry collects the simulators, models, and harnesses that make it runnable.
+Design loops remain useful ways to organize execution and analysis, but they do not define the field.
+Much of the effort here defines the state an agent reasons over, the actions it may take, the rejection criteria that disqualify a bad result, and the evidence that makes a claim believable.
+The book develops that vocabulary; the tool registry collects the simulators, models, and harnesses used to carry it out.

-Architecture 2.0 is organized around the shared infrastructure a credible design loop needs.
+Architecture 2.0 is organized around the shared infrastructure required for credible AI-assisted architecture.

-No single lab can build this.
-Turning machine learning loose on architecture needs shared datasets, comparable benchmarks, open tools, and reproducible evidence - and it needs people trained to work across both fields.
-Architecture 2.0 grew out of our research at Harvard, but it is meant to be a commons that many groups build together, in the open.
+Turning machine learning loose on architecture needs shared datasets, comparable benchmarks, inspectable tools, and reproducible evidence.
+It also needs people trained to work across both fields.
+Architecture 2.0 grew out of research at Harvard and exposes a set of artifacts that other groups can inspect, test, and extend.
 The work organizes into a few strands:

 Data